tatpongkatanyukul/Autolab/dockerimage.md

-# Setting Docker Image to Autograder
+# Setting Docker Images to Autograder

   * Simply create a docker image.
 Autolab links to docker and can access the images right away.